Laparka/arrow-store/README.md

 }
 ```

-The same call outcome but with expanded attribute names and values for a better reading:
+The same call outcome but with expanded attribute names and values for a better readability:
 ```shell
 aws dynamodb update-item \
   --table-name MyDynamoDBTable \